matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * Turn left on Magellan at bottom of stairs.
 * Follow Magellan one block to greenway opposite Sola Avenue
 * Turn right on greenway path and descend a few stairs on left to arrive at Forest Hill MUNI Metro Station on Laguna Honda Blvd. where section ends.

+Restroom Detour from Grandview Park
+* At bottom of stairs, turn right on first sidewalk you come to (14th Avenue).
+* Turn left on Ortega St.
+* Turn right on 9th Ave.
+* Note: J.P.
+Murphy Playground (restrooms, water) on 9th before Pacheco.
+* Turn right on Pacheco St.
+* Ascend Oriole Way stairs.
+* Turn left on Cragmont.
+* Turn right on Quintara St.
+* Turn left on 12th Ave.
+* Continue as above: Turn left on 9th Avenue...

 <div style="page-break-after: always;"></div>